 “Yes, but not in the intentional purpose to kill him,” he explained.
 “It is to celebrate Lenin’s birthday after all, Roscosmos has yet to send out their best cosmonaut, and it is Yura.
 And after all, there is still a chance he will not die and return back safely to home, it is said Roscosmos engineers are working on to fix those 198 errors…”

 “It’s 203 now,” I interrupted.
 “And if there is a chance, it will be a very thin one.
-We could not risk a national hero in this rubbish, can we, Venya?”
+We could not risk a national hero in this garbage, can we, Venya?”

 “But what?
 You want to see your best friend got killed?”